 Gum for Gas?

 Some people are more fortunate than others.
-All of the gas produced in their intestines is used up by bacteria, and they pass gas (fart) very little, that is, unless they eat foods that bacteria can use to form lots of gas?like beans?that overwhelm even the most ardent, gas?devouring bacteria.
+All of the gas produced in their intestines is used up by bacteria, and they pass gas (fart) very little, that is, unless they eat foods that bacteria can use to form lots of gas like beans, that overwhelm even the most ardent, gas devouring bacteria.
 A small amount of intestinal gas is absorbed into the blood from the intestine and is eliminated in the breath.
 The gas that is not used up by bacteria or eliminated in the breath must be passed.
-Passing gas relies on the functioning of the intestinal muscles.
-The gas distends the intestine, and the intestinal muscles respond by contracting and pushing the gas further along the intestine until the gas is finally expelled.
-Sometimes this process fails.

 I recently underwent removal of a portion of my sigmoid colon for diverticulitis, and my intestines were keeping me from going home because they were not functioning properly, and the result was a distended abdomen...